stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

  My preferred text editor is currently [Visual Studio Code](https://code.visualstudio.com).
-You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Go, or [Notepad++](https://notepad-plus-plus.org/), which will be more suitable for older computers with limited resources.
-All of these editors are free.
+You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Go.
+Both of these editors are free.

 # Essential Tools #